dxwc/turk-system/phase_I_report/phase_I_report.md

 ### Use Case: Client Rate Developer
 #### Brief Description

-+ Client can rate the developer's work after he has recieved
++ Client can rate the developer's work after he has received

 #### Initial Step-By-Step Description

 1. Client follows login button/link present on most page views including main
 2. Client is asked to rate the delivered product and sends the ratings to super-user
-3. Super-user follows accordinly to the clients ratings if the ratings are good the developer gets money else the super-user discuss with the client
+3. Super-user follows accordingly to the clients ratings if the ratings are good the developer gets money else the super-user discuss with the client

 ### Use Case: Send complain message to the super-user